Msonjo/alx-zero_day/0x03-git/README.md

-My second readme in my 0x03 git directory
+My second readme in my 0x03 git directory.
-This second line is edited for collab question 4
+This second line is edited for collab question 4.